Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

   * number of experiences used for training
   * mean return

-This option is not available currently for Imitation Learning.
+This option is not available currently for Behavioral Cloning.

 [Profiling](Profiling.md) information is also saved in the `summaries` directory.